AICPA National Commission on Diversity & Inclusion

-The 18-member Commission is chaired by Ken Bouyer, Americas’ Director of Inclusiveness Recruiting, EY, and consists of representatives from minority professional advocacy groups such as ALFPA, Ascend, NABA, and NCPACA, CPA firms, state CPA societies and leaders from business and industry, government and education.
+The 19-member Commission consists of representatives from minority professional advocacy groups such as ALFPA, Ascend, NABA, and NCPACA, CPA firms, state CPA societies and leaders from business and industry, government and education.

-The responsibilities of the Commission is as follows:
+The responsibilities of the Commission are as follows:

 - To investigate and understand the barriers that impede the long term success of minorities.